momo286/castorus-scraper/README.md

 The main scripts are :

 -dailydata.py
-It scrapes the castorus page which displays the changes for the last 24 hours and puts it into an sqlite file.
+It scrapes the castorus page which displays the changes for the last 24 hours and puts it into an sqlite file.The data that is scraped is: taux,nom,prix,date,lien,codepostal.
 Don't forget to set the database name!

 Two notebooks are included for experiments with data: